ctb/titus-blog/src/2020-software-and-workflow-dev-practices.md

 Tags: repeatability,reproducibility,replication, snakemake, github, conda, bioconda
 Slug: 2020-software-and-workflow-dev-practices
 Authors: C. Titus Brown
-Summary: How we develop software and workflows in the DIB Lab
+Summary: How we develop software and workflows in the DIB Lab, in 2020.

-@@update charcoal README a bit to finish output docs

 Over the last 10-15 years, I've blogged periodically about how my lab develops research software and build scientific workflows.
 The [last update](http://ivory.idyll.org/blog/2018-repeatability-in-practice.html) talked a bit about how we've transitioned to snakemake and conda for automation, but I was spurred by an e-mail conversation into another update - because, y'all, it's going pretty well and I'm pretty happy!